by Steve on November 24th, 2010

 That’s the big question.

 If you’ve ever asked yourself if anyone cares about your art, you’re not alone.
 We live in a creative culture that emphasizes attention.
 If your acting work is on national TV and shows up on IMDB, then the culture seems to validate your work.
 The same is true if your writing is produced in a national venue and newspapers review you, or if your paintings are hung in the top galleries around the world.
 In that instance, it seems that large numbers of people care about the work.
 And there’s the tendency to believe that if people care – the art matters.
-If that’s true, the next question seems obvious: Without ...
+If that’s true, the next question seems obvious: Without that kind of attention, does anyone care?
+Does my art exist? ...
 Read more